This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 What Services Can Online Veterinarians Provide?

-Our vet telehealth reviews, and rankings are based on several factors, including quality of advice, accessible hours, response time, communication methods, cost, ability to get a prescription (where legal), and more.
+Our vet telehealth reviews and rankings are based on several factors, including quality of advice, accessible hours, response time, communication methods, cost, ability to get telemedicine services (where legal), and more.
+It’s important to note that some of the sites I review here have veterinarians who don’t diagnose or write prescriptions at all.
+When this is the case, I’ve stated this in my review.

 Best Overall: Airvet Review